arjungoel/arjungoel/README.md

 - Proficient in writing IAM policies following the concept of **least privileged access**. <br>
 - Containerization Technologies **Docker**, **Kubernetes**, **Amazon ECR, EKS, ECS** etc. <br>
 - Had experience with **Python** and its frameworks like **Flask**, **Django** & **FastAPI** for writing automation scripts and web applications. <br>
-- Experience in building CI/CD pipelines for mobile apps for both Android and iOS platforms using **Codemagic** <br>
+- Experience in building CI/CD pipelines for mobile apps for both Android and iOS platforms using **Codemagic**. <br>

 ## Connect with me:
 GitHub: https://www.github.com/arjungoel <br>